Hudson Square BID Staff

 Megan enjoys practicing yoga, not talking during movies, and collecting Richard Nixon memorabilia.

-Helena Goodman is the Marketing Assistant at the Hudson Square BID.
+Helena Goodman is the Marketing Coordinator at the Hudson Square BID.
 She is responsible for maintaining our website and assisting our graphic design and marketing campaigns.

 Although a native New Yorker, Helena recently graduated from McGill University with a Bachelor of Arts in English Literature.
 Prior to joining the Hudson Square BID, she interned in the marketing and new development departments at real estate and creative agencies in New York.